-According to Embrace Pet Insurance, this will look like an average of 25 – 30 calories per pound of weight each day.
-Adult dogs that are more active might require a little extra to keep up with the energy they expend.
+According to Embrace Pet Insurance, this will look like an average of 25 – 30 calories per lbs of weight each day.
+Adult Pit Bulls that are more active will likely require a little extra to keep up with the energy they expend.

 Pit Bull Hygiene

 Bathing on the other hand…well, let’s put it this way: Blue Nose Pit Bulls are known to be rather…sweaty.
 Most active dogs can work up a sweat, but this breed does so even more.

 The trick is finding the balance of how often to bathe them.
 If you give them too many baths, it can strip their coat of natural oils that help protect their coat.